meteoris/meteoris/README.md

 #### 2. Create hooked Navbar and Sidebar inside your "root/client/hook" folder

+We can easily hook navbar and sidebar to customize our own sidebar and navbar although we are using meteoris:admin-theme template.
 The content of each template is using navbar and sidebar Admin LTE style.
 Make sure you are using correct theme name "meteoris_themeAdmin_hookNavbar" for sidebar, and "meteoris_themeAdmin_hookSidebar" for navbar.

 ```html
 <template name="meteoris_themeAdmin_hookNavbar">